 - 1.1 Describe different types and formats of session that can be delivered in different outdoor environments

 - Different environments:

-- o parks
+- parks

-- o forests/woodland
+- forests/woodland

-- o beaches
+- beaches

 - o urban areas.

 - Types of session:

 - group or circuit-based sessions

-- o one-to-one training
+- one-to-one training

 - walking and running.

 - Components of fitness that can be trained:

 - cardiovascular fitness

-- o muscular fitness
+- muscular fitness

 - flexibility

 - functional ability

 - o motor skills.

 - 1.2 Explain a range of body weight exercises that can be used in outdoor training

 - Exercises and alternatives for all components of fitness:

 - Cardiovascular walking, stepping, jump jacks, squatting, lunging, running etc.

 - Muscular strength and endurance press ups, abdominal curls, back extensions etc. All major muscles.

 Flexibility - static and range of motions stretches for all muscles.
-Motor skills - balance, coordination, power, speed drills etc. 1.3 Identify a range of Medicine balls.

-equipment that can be used in outdoor training

-- Dyna-Bands.

-- Small hand weights.

-- BOSU ® ball.

-- Suspension equipment.

-- Gloves and pads.

-- Skipping rope.

-- Benches.

-- Steps.

-- Relevant safety and induction considerations when using different equipment.

-- Consideration to appropriateness of equipment to individual needs.

-- Lifting and handling.

-1.4 Explain how environmental features can be used to adapt and progress exercises

-- Trees, e.g. shuttle walks or press ups or to support balance when stretching. - Trim trails, e.g. monkey bars or swings. - Outdoor gyms, e.g. fixed equipment. - Gradients and hills, e.g. to increase intensity. - Benches and steps, e.g. for tricep dips, steps ups etc. - With consideration to: - Legally protected flora and fauna: - Conservation of Habitats and Species Regulations (2017).
+Motor skills - balance, coordination, power, speed drills etc. 1.3 Identify a range of Medicine balls. equipment that can be Dyna-Bands. used in outdoor training Small hand weights. • BOSU ® ball.
+Suspension equipment.
+Gloves and pads.
+Skipping rope. · Benches.
+Steps.
+Relevant safety and induction considerations when using different equipment.
+Consideration to appropriateness of equipment to individual needs.
+Lifting and handling.
+1.4 Explain how Trees, e.g. shuttle walks or press ups or to support balance environmental features when stretching. can be used to adapt • Trim trails, e.g. monkey bars or swings. and progress exercises Outdoor gyms, e.g. fixed equipment.
+Gradients and hills, e.g. to increase intensity.
+Benches and steps, e.g. for tricep dips, steps ups etc. With consideration to: Legally protected flora and fauna: Conservation of Habitats and Species Regulations (2017).
 European protected animal species and their breeding sites or resting places are protected.
+It is an

+- Conservation of Habitats and Species Regulations (2017).
+European protected animal species and their breeding sites or resting places are protected.
 It is an offence for anyone to deliberately capture, injure or kill any such animal or to deliberately take or destroy their eggs.
 It is an offence to damage or destroy a breeding or resting place of such an animal. - Wildlife and Countryside Act (1981).
 It is an offence to deliberately pick, collect, cut, uproot or destroy a wild plant of a protected species.
 It is also an offence for any purpose to possess, sell or exchange such a plant. - Objects of significance:

 - The importance of not moving or damaging these objects.
-Four primary criteria applied when assessing significance: Historical (objects that have a proven) - Historical (objects that have a proven association with a known individual, some event or period in history). - Aesthetic (objects may be considered significant for their beauty, patina of age, craftsmanship, style, design, technical accomplishment). - Scientific (research) (refers to items of current scientific value or research potential such as archives, natural history or archaeological collections). - Social value/meaning (objects held in community esteem for their cultural or social associations). - Environmental degradation: - excessive erosion of riverbanks - exposure of tree roots and other hazards - wear and tear to footpaths.
+Four primary criteria applied when assessing significance: - Historical (objects that have a proven association with a known individual, some event or period in history). - Aesthetic (objects may be considered significant for their beauty, patina of age, craftsmanship, style, design, technical accomplishment). - Scientific (research) (refers to items of current scientific value or research potential such as archives, natural history or archaeological collections). - Social value/meaning (objects held in community esteem for their cultural or social associations). - Environmental degradation: - excessive erosion of riverbanks - exposure of tree roots and other hazards - wear and tear to footpaths.